cadia-lvl/diar-az/README.md

 # diar-az
-Diarization A to Z - Gecko to Kaldi and corpus and back
+Diarization A to Z - Kaldi to Gecko to Kaldi/corpus and back

 There are two goals when automating the diarization process:
 1. Adding to an existing diarization corpus
-2. Running the corpus through kaldi
+2. Using the corpus to train diarization models through Kaldi

 Csv file creation was added to [Gecko](https://github.com/judyfong/gecko/pull/1) to allow for anonymous and named speaker names.
 You need to use this version of gecko or a fork of it to create the diarization corpus type specified here.

-It is assumed that the corpus data will exist within the data directory specified at the top of the [create_corpus](create_corpush.sh) bash script.
+It is assumed that the corpus data will exist within the data directory specified at the top of the [create_corpus](create_corpus.sh) bash script.

-# Background
+## Background

 The corpus has the following format:
 ```                corpus-root